raopooj/DataScienceSurvivalSkills/README.md

-# dsss_homework
+# Data Science Survival Skill
-Data Science Survival Skills Homework
+A repository covering the basics required for data science from using numpy to regression tasks.

 math_quiz.py can be used to quiz the user on basic mathematical tasks.
 Working : For a random number and random operand, the program asks for the userinput.
 It calculates the expected answer using inbuilt math functions.
 If the expected answer and the userinput are equal, 1 point is awarded.